whopavan/gfinstall/README.md

 # Google Fonts Installer (gfinstall)
 GFInstall is a google font installer.
 You can install google fonts directly from your terminal.
-One good thing, when you double tab it try will auto complete font name so you can get your font installed as soon as possible.
+One good thing, when you double tab it will try to auto complete font name so you can get your font installed as soon as possible.

 ### Install
 ```